DPDK/dpdk/doc/guides/nics/mlx5.rst

 - ``dv_flow_en`` parameter [int]

+  Value 0 means legacy Verbs flow offloading.

-  A nonzero value enables the DV flow steering assuming it is supported by the driver (RDMA Core library version is rdma-core-24.0 or higher).
+  Value 1 enables the DV flow steering assuming it is supported by the driver (requires rdma-core 24 or higher).

+  Value 2 enables the WQE based hardware steering.
+  In this mode, only queue-based flow management is supported.

-  Enabled by default if supported.
+  It is configured by default to 1 (DV flow steering) if supported.
+  Otherwise, the value is 0 which indicates legacy Verbs flow offloading.

 - ``dv_esw_en`` parameter [int]